Five NUWC Division Newport employees receive 2024 NAVSEA Excellence Awards

 |0

-This work, Five NUWC Division Newport employees receive 2024 NAVSEA Excellence Awards [Image 2 of 2], by Evan Crawley, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Five NUWC Division Newport employees receive 2024 NAVSEA Excellence Awards, by Public Affairs Office, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.